Newsletter, North America, Trip Reviews, USA, Vermont

 The final stage, the Perry Merrill Zip, actually flies into the forest, giving you an exhilarating sense of speed for a scary two-thirds of a mile, before ending close to the Gondola station at the bottom.
 I arrive, shaken and slightly stirred, even though I never believed I could do it – it seems that the Vermont brand of courage can certainly give the Dutch a run for their money.

-Tell Me More About Vermont
+Tell Me More About Green Adventures In Vermont

-Vermont Vacation has information about the state.
+Vermont Vacation has information about green adventures in Vermont and the state.

 United flies to Burlington via Newark or Boston from London Heathrow.